itfanr/ros2-wiki/Linux-Development-Setup.md

 vcs-import src < ros2.repos
 ```

+> Note: if you want to get all of the latest bug fixes then you can try the "tip" of development by replacing `release-latest` in the url above with `master`.
+The `release-latest` is preferred by default because it goes through more rigorous testing on release than changes to master do.

 This will get the code for the latest ROS 2 release.
 If you want the code from a particular release or from the development branches, see [this page](Maintaining-a-Source-Checkout).

 ### Install one or more DDS implementations